-Here is an answer taken from the same journal (Aug.
-25): &#8220;Yes; they have made of the *Church,* and of *sound doctrine,* secondary truths.
-Our secondary truths are always those which demand our acting and our sacrifices.&#8221; I leave aside sound doctrine as not being in question here.
+Here is an answer taken from the same journal (August 25): "Yes; they have made of the *Church*, and of *sound doctrine*, secondary truths.
+Our secondary truths are always those which demand our acting and our sacrifices."
+I leave aside sound doctrine as not being in question here.
 It is agreed that the Church is not a secondary truth.

-Here again is a way of testing the thing. &#8220;We will tell you the only way to get yourself expelled: Pass on from theory to *application.* The worldly churches bear with theory, but are very sensitive as to practice.
+Here again is a way of testing the thing.
+"We will tell you the only way to get yourself expelled: Pass on from theory to *application*.
+The worldly churches bear with theory, but are very sensitive as to practice.
 The world knows very well how

-| All the Evangelical Churches of France, composed of members who have made a profession, individual and explicit, of the faith, etc., unite themselves together.
+¦ All the Evangelical Churches of France, composed of members who have made a profession, individual and explicit, of the faith, etc., unite themselves together.
 Article 4.
-Each church, in order to form a part of the union, must &#8230; secondly, adhere to the profession of die faith given in Article 2 (Sept.
-8).
+Each church, in order to form a part of the union, must ... secondly, adhere to the profession of the faith given in Article 2 (September 8).

 {239}

 to distinguish between what threatens it and what serves it.
-Make orthodox discourses, but do not touch upon any point of discipline.&#8221; I have these two points here: the Church is not a secondary truth, and to bring that to the test you must come to practice, to application.
+Make orthodox discourses, but do not touch upon any point of discipline."
+I have these two points here: the Church is not a secondary truth, and to bring that to the test you must come to practice, to application.
 Now the unity of all those who are members of Christ, and that by the baptism of the Holy Ghost, is the scriptural doctrine of the Church.
 Orthodox thoughts will easily be admitted on this point; but touch upon discipline, ask that Mr. Ponson be recognized as member of this union of churches; he cannot be.
 He is recognized to be a brother.
-There is nothing to reproach him with, it would appear, whether with regard to his doctrine or his conduct; but the whole synod, without exception, has accepted fundamental grounds, laid down by the Circular of March 31, which have excluded him.| So that it is not enough to be a Christian, known to be such in doctrine and practice; one must besides be a member&#8212;not of Christ but of a church&#8212;adhere to the constitution voted in Paris, to the principle of voting and deciding by a majority, and to a crowd of other principles.
+There is nothing to reproach him with, it would appear, whether with regard to his doctrine or his conduct; but the whole synod, without exception, has accepted fundamental grounds, laid down by the Circular of March 31, which have excluded him¦.
+So that it is not enough to be a Christian, known to be such in doctrine and practice; one must besides be a member -- not of Christ but of a church -- adhere to the constitution voted in Paris, to the principle of voting and deciding by a majority, and to a crowd of other principles.
 If I cannot accept all that (things which render impossible the unity of the body of Christ), I am excluded from the system.
-A nationalist is made to say, The Bible condemns a sectarian spirit; it commands us to manifest before all the union of brethren, and to bear with the weak; but it is useful to maintain for the present the divided state. &#8230; &#8220;*Sacred interests would be compromised if we were too obedient*.&#8221; Do not these words apply to the synod?
+A nationalist is made to say, The Bible condemns a sectarian spirit; it commands us to manifest before all the union of brethren, and to bear with the weak; but it is useful to maintain for the present the divided state ... . "*Sacred interests would be compromised if we were too obedient*."
+Do not these words apply to the synod?
 Those sacred interests here mentioned are the principles of the Circular of March 4.
 Outside these, no union.
 However fine these words may sound, concession and reconciliation, it is a fatal and presumptuous principle.
-If I accept the unity of the Church of God, I do not need that principle, the weak of the faith are of the Church, and I bear with their weakness; the Bible is my measure; a perfect measure, capable of rendering the man of God &#8220;perfect, throughly furnished unto all good works.&#8221; Unity of views, however desirable, is not necessary to that unity.
+If I accept the unity of the Church of God, I do not need that principle, the weak of the faith are of the Church, and I bear with their weakness; the Bible is my measure; a perfect measure, capable of rendering the man of God "perfect, throughly furnished unto all good works."
+Unity of views, however desirable, is not necessary to that unity.
 The body of Christ is one, and whatever be the degree of progress, the Christian is of the body.
 As a profession of faith, we do not want anything less perfect than the Bible, because we possess